EricFillion/happy-transformer/README.md

 ![HappyTransformer](logo.png)

-Happy Transformer is built on top of [Hugging Face's transformer library](https://huggingface.co/transformers/) and makes it easy to fine-tune state-of-the-art NLP models.
+Happy Transformer makes it easy to fine-tune NLP Transformer models and use them for inference.

 ## 3.0.0
 1. Deepspeed for training